daddy-cool/highlogger/README.md

 let config = {
   transporters: [
     {
-      type: HighLogger.TRANSPORTER.CONSOLE,
+      type: Highlogger.TRANSPORTER.CONSOLE,
       severity: {
-        minimum: HighLogger.SEVERITY.ERROR,
+        minimum: Highlogger.SEVERITY.ERROR,
-        maximum: HighLogger.SEVERITY.DEBUG
+        maximum: Highlogger.SEVERITY.DEBUG
       }
     }
   ]
 };
 ```

-In this example any message lower than `NOTICE` won't be sent to this transporter, meaning `EMERG`, `ALERT` and `CRIT` will be ignored.
+In this example any message lower than `NOTICE` won't be sent to this transporter, which means `EMERG`, `ALERT` and `CRIT` will be ignored.

 ### transporter.type